Our free membership, business.com+, takes the pain out of choosing new business services.

 Open row

-A more interconnected world and decades of trade liberalization have made the overseas expansion of a business much easier than it used to be.
-However, opening new locations internationally isn’t suitable for every business.
+A more interconnected world and decades of trade liberalization have made global business expansion much easier than it used to be.
+However, opening new locations internationally isn’t suitable for every company.
+In this guide, we’ll explore the benefits of global expansion, questions you should ask before committing to expanding internationally and how to expand your business globally.

 • Business growth opportunities: Growth opportunities may be limited at home, but you can take much of the knowledge and experience you’ve gained in acquiring market share and apply it with a local spin abroad.

-• Access to new labor markets: This factor is particularly helpful for tech companies.
-Make your hiring process easier by opening premises close to a talent cluster in another country to recruit new employees.
+• Access to new labor markets: To recruit new employees, you can make your hiring process easier by opening premises close to a talent cluster in another country.
 In some cases, you may wish to shift some production elements from your home country to overseas facilities because of lower costs.
+These benefits are particularly valuable for tech companies.

 • Localized shipping: Retailers and wholesalers opening overseas locations can offer more competitive pricing to local customers because of reduced transportation costs and the lack of import tariffs.